NO. 1 ONLINE GUIDE

 The historic town of New Castle, Delaware, established in 1651, is just 25 minutes or so from Buckley's Tavern in Centreville, at the heart of the Brandywine Valley and about 10 minutes from Rodney Square at the center of Wilmington.

-The great thing about New Castle is that it's all real, not a colonial Disney creation.
+The great thing about New Castle is that it's all real, more national park than colonial Disney creation.
 It is where you'll find great examples of colonial, Dutch and Federal architecture that are actually lived in by 21st century people, going about there daily lives as people have been doing in New Castle for quite a long while.
 They don't dress in colonial costumes and act at life, at least for 364 days of the year.
 Old New Castle Day, held on the third Saturday in May, is an exception.
+For its colorful and varied Dutch, Swedish and English colonial history and its contribution to the forming of the nation, the heart of New Castle was declared part of First State National Historical Park in 2013.
+The Park includes the New Castle Courthouse Museum, the Old Sheriff's House and the Green.

 The town is the where William Penn landed in the New World.
 A marker on the corner of The Strand and Delaware Street tells us he landed on October 27, 1682, proceeded to the fort and performed "livery of seisin", a common law ceremony transferring possession of lands.
 The ceremony in 1682 involved Penn taking a key, he was given "1 turf with a twig upon it, a porringer with river water and soil, in part of all".